CodeforSouth/lobbster/README.md

 ## Background
 ### Lobbyist Responsibilities
-Ordinance No. 2017-44 creates requirements for lobbyists to submit four types of documents.
+Section 2-243 of the _Code of the City of Coral Gables_ creates requirements for non-exempt lobbyists to submit five types of documentation, four of which are submitted as forms to the City Clerk.

 * *Annual Registration Application*
-  * Each year, copy of this application must be submitted for each principal that the lobbyist represents.
+  * Each year, a separate copy of this application must be submitted for each principal that the lobbyist represents.
-  * A $250 annual fee is collected with the application if 1) the lobbyist hasn't already paid the fee for the year that the application applies to and 2) the lobbyist application doesn't qualify for a number of exemptions.
+  * A $250 annual fee is collected with the application if 1) the lobbyist hasn't already paid the fee for the year that the application applies to and 2) the registration application doesn't qualify for any fee exemptions.
 * *Issue Application*
-  * Each year, copies of this application must be submitted submitted to list all of the issues that the lobbyist is representing for its principals.
+  * Each year, for each principal that the lobbyist represents, a copy of this application must be submitted submitted to list all of the issues that the lobbyist is representing for that principal.
-  * A copy of this application is principal-specific, meaning that duplicate issues represented across multiple principals will need to be reported multiple times (one time per principal).
+  * Because this application is principal-specific, duplicate issues represented across multiple principals will need to be reported multiple times (one time per principal).
 * *Lobbyist Expenditure Report*
+  * On October 1st of each year, lobbyists who were registered for the prior year must submit expenditure reports for the prior year, regardless of whether or not any expenses were actually incurred.
+  * These reports are specific to particular (principal, issue) pairs; a lobbyist must submit one report for each principle/issue combination that they represented.
 * *Notice of Withdrawal of Lobbyist Registration*

-In addition to these forms, the ordinace requires ammendements to be filed for ???.
+  * Whenever a lobbyist withdraws as lobbyist for a principal, they must file a withdrawal notice.
+* *Amendments*
+  * Amendments to these forms must be submitted whenever a change occurs to the information that has been filed.
+Whether the ammendments have a required format is unclear.

 ### City Clerk Responsibilities
+* Approve lobbyist registration and issue applications.
+* Maintain the records that are submitted.
+* Verify that fees are paid.
+* Presumably, return fees that are paid by mistake.
+* Prepare and publish reports on lobbying activity.

 ## Requirements